onspatial/generate-mobility-dataset/README.md

 ```bash
 java -Dlog4j2.configurationFactory=pol.log.CustomConfigurationFactory -Dlog.rootDirectory=data -Dsimulation.test=all -jar ../jar/pol.jar -configuration modified.properties -until 2880
 ```

+This Youtube video provides a demonstration of how to customize the simulation parameters: [Customize the simulation parameters](https://youtu.be/IDG7sjz5JwE).

 ## Dataset Generation
 After the simulation is run, the data is stored in the directory specified in the `-Dlog.rootDirectory` option.
 When data is generated, the simulation will split them into different files based on their size.
 Some logs store more features and might need to be cut from the dataset.
 For example, the `agentStateTable.tsv` file stores the state of each agent at each time step.
 This file can be very large and might need to be cut into smaller files.
 To generate the trajectory of each agent, we need to cut the location, time and agent ID from the `agentStateTable.tsv` file.